 Do E-Bikes Also Have Serial Numbers?

-Some people have a misconception that E-bikes don’t have serial numbers, that is certainly not the case.
-E-bikes have serial numbers at the same places where the normal bikes have it and you can check them out there.
+Some people have a misconception that E-bikes don’t have serial numbers, but that is certainly not the case.
+E-bikes have serial numbers at the same places where the normal bikes have them and you can check them out there.

 The Importance of Bike Serial Numbers

 As per law reports, less than 20% of bike owners know about their bike’s serial numbers, this is because they think they would never need it or they aren’t necessary.
 Although the truth is, unless you know the importance of them, you will never know what might actually happen in the future.